mathaou/termdbms/README.md

 	[Q or CTRL+C] to quit program
     [B] to toggle borders!
     [C] to expand column
+    [P] in selection mode to write cell to file
 	[ESC] to exit full screen view